Suredbits/slate/source/index.html.md

 For NFL Data and NBA Data APIs, the cost is $.01 (1 cent) per call.

-For our streaming Crypto Exchange API, the cost is $.0001 per minute.
+For our streaming Crypto Spot and Futures Exchange APIs, the cost is $.0001 per minute.

 Anything less than 60 seconds will be prorated accordingly.

 A minimum of 10 satoshis will be charged for all streaming data calls.

+For Historical Prices Data API, the cost is

 ## UUID